 The popularity of the building grew under the artistic influence of the first directors: Franz von Dingelstedt, Johann Herbeck, Franz Jauner, and Wilhelm Jahn.
 The Vienna opera experienced its first high point under the direction of Gustav Mahler.
 He completely transformed the outdated performance system, increased the precision and timing of the performances, and also utilized the experience of other noteworthy artists, such as Alfred Roller, for the formation of new stage aesthetics.

 Today, the Vienna State Opera is considered one of the most important opera houses in the world; in particular, it is the house with the largest repertoire.
-It has been under the direction of Dominique Meyer, along with musical director Franz Welser-Möst, since September 1, 2010.
+The director is Dr. Bogdan Roščić, Music Director General Philippe Jordan.